Superelliptic curves with large Galois images

-For $\ell \equiv -1 \mod{r}$, the maximal image of the $\rho_\lambda(\GQr)$ is $\DU_n(\ell)$ the similitude group of a non-degenerate unitary pairing.
+For $\ell \equiv -1 \mod{r}$, the maximal image of the $\rho_\lambda(\GQr)$ is $\DU_n(\ell)$, the similitude group of a non-degenerate unitary pairing.
 However this upper bound is not achieved for all $\ell$, though we can list values of $\ell$ for which it is (Proposition \ref{prop_DU_image}, see also Theorem \ref{thm_DU_image_r=-1}).
-The above examples satisfy
+The examples in (\ref{eq:introduction_examples}) satisfy

 In Section \ref{section_group_theory} we give the relevant background on group theory.
-A discussion of centralisers in the symplectic group, classification of maximal subgroups of certain classical groups and products of classical groups.
+Including a discussion of centralisers in the symplectic group and the restrictions they impose on the Galois images, the classification of maximal subgroups of certain classical groups and products of classical groups.
+The classification of maximal subgroups uses modern tools from group theory.
+We believe these tools may be of significant use to number theorists studying questions related to images of Galois representations.

 Section \ref{section_inertia} gives local conditions on $f$ which in turn provides a reasonably comprehensive description of possible inertia subgroups.

-In the second part of this section we use local Galois groups to rule out the images of the $\rho_\lambda$ being contained in maximal subgroups.
+In section \ref{section_image_of_inertia}, we use local Galois groups to rule out the images of the $\rho_\lambda$ being contained in maximal subgroups.

 Section \ref{section_endo_char} reviews well-known results on algebraic Hecke characters and explains their relevance to our setting in identifying the exact image of Galois.
 Several examples are given.